Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 It's a bit weird to get you here to be our straight guy.
 Yeah.

-So apologies for that.
-We'll get you back on in a few minutes.
+So, apologies for that.
+We'll get you back on in a few months.

 It's very rare that I get to be the straight guy on a podcast, so I quite enjoyed that.
 Quite enjoyed that.

+This is true.
 A big character in your video.
-You've got a big personality.

 Thank you, Sir Richard.
 Thank you.

+Plug your fucking video.
 I have a podcast called The Last Video Store where I talk to cool people about their favorite movies.
-Sick.

 Zachary has been on.
 Broden has yet to be on.

-But we're all waiting.
+But we're all waiting for it.
 It's because I don't watch a lot of movies.

-I'm yet to be on it.
+I'm asking to be on it.
 Do you remember?
-Do I messaged you the other day about
+I messaged you the other day about

-Zach just looked at me and went crazy in his eyes.
-How do you do
+Zach just looked at me with crazy in his eyes.
+How do you do that?

-Well, if you don't have a woman, and I would love to get a miniature made out of it or a bigature one day if you're available.
+And I would love to get a miniature made out of it or a bigoture one day if you're available.
 Yeah, but you have to make it.

-If you're saying it right now, within six months i want to see proof they've made something
+If you're saying it right now, within six months, I want to see proof that you've made something.

-so richard taylor not the real one the character that i play if zacharway makes a miniature video shop you will put it in the background in one of your podcasts i will do it i'll put it on the table well challenge yeah i will do it
+So Richard Taylor, not the real one, the character that I'm playing.
+If Zach Rowan makes a miniature video shop, you will put it in the background of one of your podcasts.

 When they've said their favorite movies, what do you do?
 I do give them a recommendation based on their taste.
 Really?
 Yes.

-I still haven't watched the one you recommend.
+I still haven't watched the one you recommend to him.
 That's okay.

 Zach watched one of the ones I recommended to him.
 That was.